torvalds/linux/Documentation/powerpc/firmware-assisted-dump.rst

    *not* clear the RAM.
 It will then launch the bootloader, as normal.

--  The freshly booted kernel will notice that there is a new node (ibm,dump-kernel) in the device tree, indicating that there is crash data available from a previous boot.
+-  The freshly booted kernel will notice that there is a new node (rtas/ibm,kernel-dump on pSeries or ibm,opal/dump/mpipl-boot on OPAL platform) in the device tree, indicating that there is crash data available from a previous boot.
 During the early boot OS will reserve rest of the memory above boot memory size effectively booting with restricted memory